Enable logging for troubleshooting

 Policy: Path to log file

 You can set an alternative path to which the log files are saved.
 The path can be to a local drive or a remote, network-based one (a UNC path).
-Remote paths can be useful in large, distributed environments, but they can create significant network traffic, which may be inappropriate for log files.
+Remote paths can be useful in large, distributed environments, but they can create significant network traffic, which might be inappropriate for log files.

-For profiles on virtual machines, consider whether drives on the desktops are persistent because this affects logging.
-If a desktop has a persistent drive (for example, if it was created with a personal vDisk using Citrix Virtual Desktops), set a local path to it.
+For profiles on virtual machines, consider whether drives on the desktops are persistent because it affects logging.
+If a desktop has a persistent drive (for example, if it was created with a Personal vDisk using Citrix Virtual Desktops), set a local path to it.
 The log files are preserved when the machine restarts.
-If a desktop does not have a persistent drive (for example, it was created without a personal vDisk using Citrix Virtual Desktops), set a UNC path.
+If a desktop does not have a persistent drive (for example, it was created without a Personal vDisk using Citrix Virtual Desktops), set a UNC path.
 This setup allows you to retain the log files but the system account for the machines must have write access to the UNC share.
 Use a local path for any laptops managed by the offline profiles feature.